 From the sum of these 5 points treated above, it is crystal clear that lithium-ion portable solar generators beat their lead-acid battery cousins – all the time.

 This is because, comparatively, lead-acid presents no (real) advantage(s) over its lithium-ion counterparts whatsoever.

 To round off this section, it is dead important to understand that overall, you’re buying a generator and not the battery therein pe se.

-Accordingly, we’ll advise that where faced with the lead acid models from Goal Zero like the Yeti 400 and a generic lithium-ion OEM model from China, we’ll without flinching, ask you to go for the Goal Zero’s Yeti 400.
+Accordingly, we’ll advise that when faced with the lead-acid models from Goal Zero like the Yeti 400 and a generic lithium-ion OEM model from China, we’ll without flinching, ask you to go for the Goal Zero’s Yeti 400.